Who are we?

 National University System (NUS) was established in 2001 to meet the emerging demands and challenges for education in the 21st century.
 The nonprofit system is comprised of university and education-related affiliates that, together, endeavour to provide an exceptional student experience to lifelong learners.
 National University, the flagship institution in the System, has pioneered new approaches to serving adults and veterans since its inception in 1971.

-With programs available both online and at its many campus locations, NUS is a leader in creating innovative solutions to education and meeting the needs of a diverse student population, including adult learners and working professionals.
+With programs available online or on-site, NUS is a leader in creating innovative solutions to education and meeting the needs of a diverse student population, including adult learners and working professionals.

 NUS affiliates include:

-An accredited private nonprofit university with a unique one-course-per-month format and flexible online and onsite certificate, credential, and degree programs.
+An accredited private nonprofit university with unique four-week classes, offered online or on-site, and over 75 certificate, credential, and degree programs.
 National University is a private, nonprofit institution of higher education in California.
 Founded in 1971, National University is headquartered in La Jolla, California, United States.

 City University of Seattle: